 Typically, outcome measures will cover a spectrum of issues, ranging from internal performance metrics, to levels of service provision, to financial accountability.
 Many discussions on strategic plans suggest creating a table where we list operational objectives in one column and their corresponding measures of success in the next.
-These linkages are judgment calls, but complex objectives usually require more varied indicators than simple, one-dimensional objectives.
+These are judgement calls, but complex objectives usually require more varied indicators than simple, one-dimensional objectives.

 Because goals are longer term and higher level notions than objectives, it is often more difficult to identify specific measures.
 Furthermore, goals often require a more qualitative assessment than do intermediate objectives.
 One thing to keep in mind, however, is that while there ought to be a consistency between the outcome measures of objectives and goals, there need not be a perfect correspondence.
 It is possible to meet most or all of one's objectives but not one's goals.
 Similarly, the failure to meet one or more objectives does not necessarily mean that the organization has missed its overall goals.

 Practical strategic or business plans sometimes contain other items or provide more detail on certain dimensions.
+For example, some plans say who is responsible for carrying out certain objectives.

-Details might also be put in place about what forms the organization's "value-added" for your community, or how it differs from similar organizations or service providers.
+Details might also be put in place about what forms the organization's competitive advantage or how it differs from similar organizations or competitors.
 Whether these items are relevant depends on the particular environment and circumstances in which the organization finds itself.
 Regardless, those components become part of the crucial list of elements to which we refer when we need to make a critical decision.

 Often we pose questions or decisions vaguely.
 A good decision maker will define and clarify the issue and relate it to the organization's plan.
 Having done that, one can then ask subsidiary questions such as: Does the issue warrant action?
 If so, when should we carry it out?
-Is the matter urgent, important, both or neither?
+Is the matter urgent, important or both?